Computus clock: Computus clock types

+Tabular computus clocks

 Clocks with a tabular computus provide the indication of special paschal (ecclesiastical) functions without the automatic counting of the date of Easter, so the date should be determined by the paschal table with the use of indications - the golden number, the solar cycle, the epact, the dominical letter, and the indiction – all or some of which, may be with the addition of other indications.

 It is believed the first Easter function in a mechanical clock was created by the Italian physician, astronomer and mechanical engineer Giovanni Dondi dell'Orologio from Padua.
-He built his complicated astronomical clock “Astrarium” from 1348 to 1364.
+He built his complicated astronomical clock "Astrarium" from 1348 to 1364.
 The clock has not survived, but the design and construction were described in detail by Dondi in his manuscripts and provided enough material for modern clockmakers to build reconstructions.
 While few reconstructions have been made, one example of Dondi's computus can be found in the Smithsonian Institution (Washington DC, USA).

 Dondi's computus was based on a device with a wheel drive and three chain indicators of the 7980-year Julian period.
 The first chain with 28 links was used to indicate the dominical letter and the 28-year solar cycle, the second chain with 19 links was used to indicate the golden number, and the third chain was used for the 15-year cycle of indiction.
 The computus was set under the date display ring, which was designed for a 365-day year (in the leap year, Giovanni de Dondi intended to stop the clock for one day).

 A tabular computus with indications of the dominical letter, the epact, the 28-year solar cycle, the golden number and the indiction was made by the French clockmaker Auguste-Lucien Vérité in his monumental astronomical pendulum clock of Besançon Cathedral (France).
 Built from 1858 to 1860, the clock's epact dial has an additional indication of Easter dates for a period of 19 years on cartouches, which should be replaced or repainted every 19 years by the keeper of the clock.